mightycow/uberdemotools/README.md

 # [UDT](https://github.com/mightycow/uberdemotools) - Uber Demo Tools

-UDT is a set of tools for analyzing, cutting, converting, modifying and viewing **Quake 3** and **Quake Live** demo files.
+UDT is a set of tools for analyzing, cutting, converting, modifying and viewing **Quake 3**, **Quake Live** and **Return to Castle Wolfenstein** demo files.

 The main features are:

-- Extracting and displaying information (examples: map name, player names and teams, game mode, etc)
+- Extracting and displaying information or saving it to a JSON file (examples: map name, player names and teams, game mode, team stats, player stats, etc)
 - Cutting by time: creating a new demo file that is a time sub-range of the original demo file for easier processing or demo viewing
 - Splitting demos: given a demo with multiple gamestates (happens on map change/reload), create a new demo file per gamestate
 - Cutting by patterns: given rules defined by the user, find matching events and cut demos around the times of said events